 Pushback grows as Fresno's plan for cleaning up encampments approaches

-Fresno is swiftly implementing Governor Gavin Newsom's order to address homeless encampments.
+Fresno is swiftly implementing Governor Newsom's order to address homeless encampments.
 However, some residents are still wary of the city's plan.

 FRESNO, Calif.
 (KFSN) -- Amber Lynette, owner of Reaper Clean, a Biohazard company, knows just how large of an undertaking cleanup can be from hazards left behind.